-Take the online test and get your certificate.
+Take the FREE online test and get your certificate.

 Improve your knowledge on the role shooting plays in conservation with our unique online resource, divided into neat sections.

-Become a GWCT Accredited Game Shot and earn your certificate by taking our online assessment.
+Become a GWCT Accredited Game Shot or Shoot Operator by taking our FREE online assessment.
 All the answers can be found on this website.

 The Knowledge is every Gun’s guide to conservation and compiles all the information from this website in one 200-page book.